Red Rock-Nipigon River scene

 Neys Provincial Park

-Trans Canada Highway North Of Superior Around MarathonNeys Provincial Park has low sand dunes of sand blown up from the shore of Lake Superior, which happened several thousand years ago, before there was an extensive cover of trees and other.
+Trans-Canada Highway North Of Superior Around MarathonNeys Provincial Park, located west of Marathon, has low sand dunes of sand blown up from the shore of Lake Superior, which happened several thousand years ago, before there was an extensive cover of trees and other.
 The Ice Age glaciers pulled back 10,000 years ago, but vegetation does not appear immediately, and the thick boreal forest covering the area today took thousands of years.
 The park was used during World War II as a camp for German prisoners of war.
 In summer, park naturalists offer an Interpretive program.

 On a clear day, travellers get a good view of the area by driving up a rough gravel road, away from the park for about 5 km to a microwave tower on the top of the hill.
 There, you can see the direction in which the glacial ice moved across the rock by comparing the rounded (stoss) side of the outcrop to the angular (lee) side, from which fragments were plucked away as the ice sheets scraped in that direction.